 Our involvement can vary greatly with this service, according to the complexity of the project, the experience of the contractor, the number of field changes, and the degree of detailing.
 We have had clients who have required practically no assistance during construction, and others who prefer to have us on site every other week.
 We will respond to your direction and needs.
 When site visits are required, we do our best to maximize their effectiveness.
 Our drawings are very thorough and often we can address issues by phone and a visit every other month.
 We can also arrange to meet with you at the site to review details, tune up final material selections, and review any other late-breaking ideas.

 Construction Cost Accounting Review

-Another service that we can provide is to audit the monthly contractor draw process.
+Another service we can provide is an audit of the monthly general contractors draw processes.
 This work varies depending on the type of agreement that you have with your contractor.
 With a “cost plus” agreement, we prefer to start the project with a detailed line item budget, which gives us a baseline with which to compare the actual costs.
-We have your contractor provide us with the details of the monthly payment request, which we then closely review with our bookkeeper and inquiring directly with the contractor regarding any questions we might have.
-We then provide you a monthly log of all costs and submit an approved payment request amount for you to arrange for the release of funds to your contractor.
-“Fixed cost” agreements are more involved, with percentage of completion issues and review of more detailed change orders.
+We have your contractor provide us with the details of the monthly payment request, which we then closely review with our bookkeeper and inquire directly with the contractor regarding any questions we might have.
+We then provide you a monthly log of all costs and submit an approved payment request amount so you can arrange for the release of funds to your contractor.
+“Fixed Cost” agreements are more involved, with percentage of completion issues and review of more detailed change orders.